RobiTheGit/PyOs-2.0/README.md

 Apps are written fully in python, so you may need more modules

-Please note this was originally made for Linux, you may need to edit the code to run it on windows, or shall I say, edit a lot of code and remove the no running on windows code.
+Please note this was originally made for Linux, I have been working on Windows compatibility

 BasicApps.zip shall be extracted in user/Apps after setup.py is ran